wintercms/docs/services/events.md

 ### Halting events

 Sometimes you may wish to stop the propagation of an event to other listeners.
-You may do so using by returning `false` from your listener:
+You may do so by returning `false` from your listener:

 ```php
 Event::listen('auth.login', function ($event) {